Ism (film)

-Ijam is a 2016 Indian Telugu-language vigilante action film directed by Puri Jagannadh and produced by Nandamuri Kalyan Ram under N. T. R. Arts banner.
+Ism is a 2016 Indian Telugu-language vigilante action film directed by Puri Jagannadh and produced by Nandamuri Kalyan Ram under N. T. R. Arts banner.
 The film stars Nandamuri Kalyan Ram, Aditi Arya and Jagapati Babu in the lead roles.
 Kalyan Ram's son Nandamuri Sourya Ram also makes his debut as a child artist, while Aditi Arya makes her debut in Telugu cinema.
 The music was composed by Anup Rubens, while the cinematography and editing were handled by Mukesh Gnanesh and Junaid Siddiqui.

 The film was shot in August 2016 in Valencia, Spain.

 Ism was released on 21 October 2016 to mixed reviews from critics and became an average grosser at the box office.

 Plot

-Javed Ibrahim, is a high-profile gangster who is in hiding in Tenerife island with his gang and daughter, Alia, due to several of his scams being exposed in India.
-Kalyan Ram, happens to see her during a fight at an illegal fight club and falls head over heels for her.
+Javed Ibrahim is a high-profile gangster who is in hiding on Tenerife with his gang and his daughter Alia, because several of his scams were exposed in India.
+Kalyan Ram happens to see her during a fight at an illegal fight club and falls head over heels for her.
 He even befriends Javed Bhai after offering him local Indian Karim Beedis.
-However, neither of them disclose their identities to each other.
+However, neither of them discloses their identities to each other.
 With the help of marriage broker Don Bosco, Javed Bhai gets Alia engaged to the Prince of Persia.
 Meanwhile, Javed Bhai helps Kalyan woo a girl he likes, unaware that the girl is his daughter.
 Alia slowly falls for Kalyan Ram, and informs Javed Bhai, who, realizing her lover is Kalyan, attempts to prove to her that he is cheating her.
-However, on seeing them, Kalyan runs away from there, eventually jumping into sea.
+However, upon seeing them, Kalyan runs away and eventually jumps into the sea.